bcmichael/RNMR-Docs/docs/command/full_command.md

 destination is buffer 1.
 The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## WGPIB
-Write to GPIB device
+Write line to GPIB device

 Category: Hardware

-Format: `WGPIB` device
+Format: `WGPIB` dev cmd

-Defaults: no defaults
+Defaults: none

+Prerequisites: RNMRA only

 Description:
-Writes string to GPIB device.
+`WGPIB` writes a command line to a GPIB device.
+If no device is specified RNMR will prompt for it with no default.
+If no command line is provided RNMR will prompt for one with no default.
 ## WTTIM
 Wait for specified number of seconds